gramya125/Stratosense/README.md

 🌫️ STRATOSENSE-APP

-⚠️ Note: This system is under active development.
-It is not intended for medical or regulatory-grade environmental decision-making.

 A full-stack web application for real-time air quality monitoring, AQI forecasting, and personalized health alerts.
 STRATOSENSE-APP integrates a Decision Tree ML model with FastAPI and a React-based frontend to help users track air quality trends, understand pollutant behavior, and receive automated health advisories based on risk levels.

 🔍 Key Features